tran-ethan/Bus-reservation-system/README.md

 2. Navigate to the root directory of the project.

-3. Execute the following command, or double-click on the JAR file at the root directory:
+3. Execute the following command at the root directory, or double-click on the JAR file to execute it:
     ```shell
     java -jar BusReservationSystem.jar
     ```
    This will start the application.
+Make sure the SDK is properly installed and configured to use Java JDK version 18.
+   To verify, run `java -version` in terminal.
+If using Windows, configure environment variables `PATH` to the JDK version 18 bin location, and `JAVA_HOME` to JDK location.

 ### Option 2: Run the App Class